Penne Pomodoro (Easy Tomato and Basil Pasta)

 Ingredients for penne pomodoro with names on a concrete surface.

-Penne Pomodoro Recipe
+How to Make Penne Pomodoro

-First, place a pot filled with water over high heat and bring it to a boil.
+First, place a pot filled with water over high heat and bring to a boil.
 While you wait for the water to boil, start with the pomodoro sauce.

 Heat the oil in a saucepan over medium heat.
 Add the onion and garlic and stir for about 2-3 minutes or until the onions start to brown.